keepthrifty/keepthrifty.github.io/_posts/2018/2018-01-30-track-your-spending.md

 Beyond this, tracking can even _passively_ help reduce your spending by acting as a deterrent.
 Let me explain:

-In dieting, using food journal can discourage you from scarfing down a free donut in your Monday morning meeting.
+In dieting, using a food journal can discourage you from scarfing down a free donut in your Monday morning meeting.
 Having to write down that you consumed 350 empty calories doesn't feel that great.

 In finances, tracking your spending can have a similar effect - discouraging you from making those [frivolous purchases]({% post_url 2017/2017-10-31-frivolous-purchase-threshold %}).
 Do you really want to have to enter the $20 you blew on lottery tickets this week?